mikota/q2pro/doc/action.md

 For all weapons: 63 (default)

 **Example:** You want to have slippers and silencers only on your server: you set itm_flags to 3 (1+2).

+### Weapon/Item Counts
+Normally, AQ2 allows one item and one weapon.
+These settings can adjust that so that you spawn with more, or can hold more in general.
+- `allweapon [0/1]` - default 0, if enabled, all players spawn with all weapons, with exception of any weapon bans
+- `allitem [0/1]` - default 0, if enabled, all players spawn with all items, with exception of any item bans
+- `allow_hoarding [#]` - default 0, if enabled, allows players to pick up more than 1 special item or weapon, but does not spawn with them, like allweapon or allitem will do

 ### Teamkilling after a Round
 To add a little more fun in the game, we've added an option which will allow a team to TK each other after a round has ended during Teamplay.
 This is only available to servers where FF is off.